Loading...

 Ranj.

 Have you got it?
-Fantastic.
+Great job.

 Off you go.

-And don't worry if you don't know what that means 'cause we're going to learn about it today.
+So by the end of this lesson, you will have written your very own caption, and don't worry if you don't know what that means 'cause we're going to learn about it today.

 Our key words are going to help us with our learning.

-These key words will come up again and again throughout the lesson, so we are going to get started.
+These key words will come up again and again throughout the lesson.

-First, my turn, then your turn.
+First my turn then your turn.

 Caption.